 We reached out to Microsoft but they do not provide this functionality.

-We created a solution for them – the Autocomplete Manager add-in for Outlook.
+We created a solution for them – the Outlook Autocomplete Manager Add-In.
 This add-in will automatically clear the auto-complete list each time you start Outlook, except that it has the option of only removing those email addresses that do not belong to your company domain.
 This results in the best of both worlds, allowing productivity to remain high while at the same time lowering the risk of a misaddressed email.